A University of Lynchburg graduate recently received the top teaching award from the University of Georgia system.

 “We are proud of Dr. Deaner and what he is doing to promote the field of counseling.
 It is always exciting to see our master’s degree students go on to great success,” said Dr. Roger Jones, dean of the School of Education, Leadership Studies, and Counseling.
 “Because of his work, research efforts, and community outreach, it is easy to see why he was recognized with a statewide university teaching award.”

 Dr. Deaner said his time at the College helped shape his approach to counseling and teaching.
-“It is so refreshing to think of Lynchburg College and to know it is where my counseling foundation was formed,” he said.
+“It is so refreshing to think of University of Lynchburg and to know it is where my counseling foundation was formed,” he said.
 “I had great mentors and they have certainly influenced my professional development in a meaningful way.”